Health Information Sheet

 Advice for Pilgrims: Hajj and Umrah 1435 (2014)

-This information sheet details the health regulations as published by the Ministry of Health, Kingdom of Saudi Arabia for travellers to the Kingdom of Saudi Arabia (KSA) for Umrah and Pilgrimage (Hajj) 1435 (2014).
+Health Regulations and recommendations for travellers to the Kingdom of Saudi Arabia (KSA) for Umrah and Pilgrimage (Hajj) 1435 (2014).

 Further updates may be added

 Hajj, the annual pilgrimage to Makkah (Mecca), in the Kingdom of Saudi Arabia (KSA) is one of the largest gatherings of its kind in the world.
 Each year over two million Muslims from around the world gather in Makkah.

 The Hajj pilgrimage occurs between the 8th and 12th day of the twelfth month of the Islamic calendar.
 The 1435 Hajj season is estimated to fall in early October 2014.
 Umrah is a shorter, non-compulsory pilgrimage for Muslims that can be performed at any time.